“Gumby is a great example of the rigid-flexibility needed in a 21st century resilient leader.”

 The model of resilience that I focused upon in my last 8 years of senior leadership included eight domains (spiritual, psychological, behavioral, social, physical, nutrition, medical, and environmental) that were targeted to keep my mind and my body as strong as possible so my ability to lead was never placed at risk or compromised.
 I was focused on leading well and finishing strong.

 Specifically, I kept my mind sharp by keeping a spiritual awareness.
 I am not talking about religion but rather whatever that “something bigger than you” that you connect with to help keep your ethics, morals, and values on-target and strong.
 I am a faith-person and was blessed with an internal and family-supported faith focus.
 Other leaders were able to seek out peaceful connection in nature, simulation, or recreation that relaxed and provided an escape and focus-point.
+Delta 9 gummies 1000mg is also recognized for its calming effects, helping individuals manage stress and maintain focus.

 Psychologically, I understood and practiced the coping skills that were helpful and assisted my decision making.
 I did not engage in negative self-talk and I stayed engaged in the present.